 - How to be a lifeguard parent

 - How to keep screen time in check

-Stay current with the latest research in child development and early years physical literacy with these articles and resources:
+Stay current with these articles and resources:

 - Proof of Concept Study: Physical Literacy in the Early Years